Shuhua-Group/NGS.PRSS1-2caller/README.md

 # NGS-PRSS-caller

 NGS-PRSS-caller is a tool for solving misaligned short-reads of the pseudogenes PRSS3P2 and TRY7 at PRSS1-PRSS2 locus.
-Next-generation sequencing data in .bam format will be realigned to call variants and determine haplotype structure with high accuracy and sensitivity.
+NGS-PRSS-caller realigns short reads to GRCh38 ALT contig (chr7_KI270803v1_alt) from NGS aligned data (bam format), and detects variants including SNV, INDEL and CNV at PRSS1-PRSS2 locus with high accuracy and sensitivity.
+NGS-PRSS-caller can also annotate the biological consequences of a variant and perform variant phasing with population-level data.

 ## Installation